 When students monitor their comprehension, performance, and use of strategies when reading and writing, they build their Metacognition and actively participate in the reading process.

-Giving students voice and choice in their learning is critical for making learning meaningful and relevant to them.
+Giving students voice and choice in their learning is critical for making learning meaningful and relevant to them, an important aspect of promoting Sense of Belonging.

 Think-pair-share encourages meaningful student discussion by allowing for extra processing time and multiple shares.